 Unlike an in house time a outsourced marketing team can be resourced as required to cover any peaks and troughs.
 Extra resource brought in to cover a peak can simply be dropped when it is no longer required.

 Following on from the above the decision to outsource marketing can deliver cost savings as the in house team can be kept to a minimum to simply cover ongoing rather than one off tasks.
 With the level and range of expertise available in the external marketing team it may also be possible to run the marketing department with a lower level (more administrative) person therefore saving the costs of management and more experienced in house personnel.

 A external marketing team can therefore deliver a wide range of benefits but it is important to remember an outsourced team will never have the intimate understanding of customers, products or markets as those employed within the business.
-A partnership is therefore often the best approach between the external marketing agency and key personnel within the business
+A client agency partnership is therefore often the best approach between the external marketing agency and key personnel within the business